-The company plans and develops serviced elderly housing facilities that collaborate with medical institutions, long-term care centers, and dispensing pharmacies to ensure an environment where residents can live safely with peace of mind.
+The company operates serviced elderly housing facilities that collaborate with medical institutions, long-term care centers, and dispensing pharmacies to ensure an environment where residents can live safely with peace of mind.
 Wisteria N17, located in Sapporo, Hokkaido, is the company's first serviced elderly housing facility.
 Standard services include daily safety checks and 24-hour on-call emergency service while fee-based services such as meal catering and long-term care services are also available.
 Wisteria N17 is also networked with local medical institutions such as the general hospital, specialty clinics, dental clinics, and dispensing pharmacies.
-The company's fourth facility, Wisteria Senri-Chuo (Toyonaka, Osaka Prefecture), was launched in 2016, and the fifth facility, Wisteria Minami Ichijo (Sapporo, Hokkaido), was opened in November 2018.
+The company operates four facilities.
+Wisteria Senri-Chuo (Toyonaka, Osaka Prefecture), opened in 2016, was transferred in FY03/25, while Wisteria Minami Ichijo (Sapporo, Hokkaido) began operations in November 2018.

-According to the company, investment for expansion of serviced elderly housing facilities came to an end in FY03/19, and it is now taking measures to boost occupancy rates at the Wisteria series facilities, especially for the Wisteria Senri-Chuo and Wisteria Minami Ichijo.
+According to the company, investment in expanding serviced elderly housing facilities concluded in FY03/19.
+The current focus is on raising occupancy rates at existing Wisteria facilities-particularly at Wisteria Minami Ichijo, where occupancy remains around 80%, compared with over 90% at the other three locations.
 The company plans to focus on building a community where medical care and long-term care are offered as one, with local dispensing pharmacies, hospitals, and long-term care and childcare facilities surrounding the serviced elderly housing facilities.

 The business of serviced housing for the elderly has a large effect on earnings, and occupancy rates have a particularly significant impact.
 In FY03/24, the segment was adversely affected by factors such as a slowdown in the number of new residents entering facilities due to effects from the pandemic, and higher utility costs amid rising energy costs.
-However, segment sales grew 3.3% YoY to JPY3.6bn, and the segment profit came to JPY158mn (a loss of JPY92mn in FY03/23).
+However, in FY03/25, segment sales declined 4.0% YoY to IPY3.5bn, and the segment profit came to IPY190mn (+20.3% YoY).